Siding Material Types & Options

 Siding replacement materials vary in numerous ways.
 We will cover various styles and offer the pros and cons of the most common siding materials that meet today’s building standards.

 We will summarize some of the critical elements, best usage, and benefits of fiber cement, metal, and wood siding.

 When choosing siding replacement options, the predominant consideration is future maintenance.
 Contrary to what most believe, maintenance is not the same as durability.

 Maintenance is more along the lines of cost of ownership.
 Tasks such as painting are considered maintenance.
 On the other hand, durability is a measure of longevity.
 How long will the materials last before it requires replacement?

 Often overlooked, your region plays a key factor in how long siding will last.
 While vinyl siding is the most water-resistant, it is prone to warp in extreme temperatures.
 It’s widely known that cedarwood resists insects well.
 However, cedar siding cracks under dry conditions.
 Composite siding is the new norm, but some products emit silica dust and contain benzene and formaldehyde.

 So, the carbon footprint and region are critical factors when determining the optimal siding material.

 #1) Cement Siding Options

-Fiber cement siding such as JamesHardie is a well-rounded siding option that increases home value and exterior durability.
-Some profiles resemble wood texture, and other options are available to mimic almost any new or existing design.
+Fiber cement siding, such as JamesHardie is a well-rounded siding option that increases home value and exterior durability.
+Some profiles resemble wood textures, and other options are available to mimic almost any new or existing design.